 A seminar dealing with select topics in art history, theory, and/or criticism.

-Focuses on using writing both to develop critical thinking skills and to express ideas clearly and appropriately according to audience and purpose.
-Students will engage in a variety of writing modes and will spend a portion of the semester engaging in scholarly research and the documentation of source-based materials.
-(Students who have earned credit for ENG 150, English I, may not use credit earned in KCHU 120 to meet graduation requirements.)
+This course focuses on using writing to develop ideas, hone critical thinking skills, and express ideas clearly and appropriately according to audience and purpose.
+Students write in a variety of modes and spend a portion of the semester engaging in scholarly research.
+Students also develop their public speaking skills.

 Download the catalog for the most recent course listings and prerequisites.